Frequently Asked Questions for Note Takers:

 a.
 Yes.
 If you have created a profile and uploaded a sample of your notes, your peers are welcome to select you as their Note Taker.

-12. How do I get paid for my note taking?
+12. How am I thanked for my service?

-13. What type of payment do I receive?
+13. What type of compensation can I receive?

 a.
-Note takers are compensated for sharing notes throughout the semester via a one-time payment that is disbursed at the end of the semester.
-Compensation is based on the number of weeks you provide notes, the number of credits of each course, and whether the course is undergraduate or graduate level.
-In addition, number of credits will be determined if you are taking notes for all days the course meets or just for lecture or just for discussion.
-Taking notes for lecture and discussion would make you eligible for the full amount of credits.
+Note takers can be compensated for sharing notes throughout the semester via Terrapin Express funds that are disbursed at the end of the semester as a thank you.
+The amount of Terrapin Express funds is based on the number of weeks you provide notes, the number of credits of each course, and whether the course is undergraduate or graduate level.
+In addition, the number of credits is split between lecture and discussion/lab.
+Taking notes for both lecture and discussion/lab would make you eligible for the full amount of credits.

-14. Can I get paid for taking notes in multiple classes?
+14. Can I be compensated for taking notes in multiple classes?

 a.
 Yes.
-Your payment is correlated to the number of classes in which you provide notes for an ADS student.
-Please note if you only take notes for lecture or only for discussion but not both the number of credits will be prorated accordingly.
+If you choose to receive Terrapin Express funds, the amount of Terrapin express funds added to your account is correlated to the number of classes in which you provide notes for an ADS student.
+Please note if you only take notes for lecture or only for discussion but not both, the number of credits will be prorated accordingly.

 a.
 If you are unable to attend class, it is your responsibility to arrange for a substitute Note Taker for that day.